On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 where $U'$ is the projection of $\cU'$ on $\Rn$.
 Note that Proposition~\ref{prop: FIO_2_2_2_matrix} (stated for operators acting on the same bundle) can be used only in a local trivialisation of $E$ by an orthonormal frame that identifies the fibre of $E$ with $\C^N$ in such a way that the sesquilinear forms are identified.
 It is at this stage that we must require the sesquilinear forms to have the same signature.

-Here the last property follows from the fact that the construction of the full symbol of $\varPsi$ in Proposition~\ref{prop: FIO_2_2_2_matrix} involves only multiplication and asymptotic summation of symbols.
-The property of a symbol being a sum of two terms, one independent of $y_1$ and one rapidly decaying in a conic neighborhood of $\eta_1 \rd y^{1}$, is preserved under these operations.
+Here, the last property follows from the fact that the construction of the full symbol of $\varPsi$ in Proposition~\ref{prop: FIO_2_2_2_matrix} involves only multiplication and asymptotic summation of symbols.
+The property of a symbol being a sum of two terms, one independent of $y_1$ and another rapidly decaying on $\cU'$, is preserved under these operations.
 The full symbol of $\varPsi$ is therefore also of this form.

 The ellipticity~\eqref{eq: microlocalisation_varPsi_1} entails a unique microlocal parametrix $\varPhi$ for $\varPsi$.
 In other words, there exists a properly supported $\varPhi \in \PsiDONU{0}$ such that